Wisconsin IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in Wisconsin?

-Wisconsin IOLTA trust accounts are governed by Wisconsin Supreme Court Rules SCR 20:1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Wisconsin IOLTA program.
+Wisconsin IOLTA trust accounts are governed by SCR 20:1.15; SCR 20:1.15-1, SCR 20:1.15-2.
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Wisconsin IOLTA program.

 How often must Wisconsin attorneys reconcile their IOLTA accounts?

-Wisconsin attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Wisconsin attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Wisconsin attorneys retain IOLTA records?

-Wisconsin attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under Wisconsin Supreme Court Rules SCR 20:1.15.
-Disbo retains all records automatically for the required period.
+Wisconsin attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 6 years under SCR 20:1.15; SCR 20:1.15-1, SCR 20:1.15-2.
+Disbo keeps all of it automatically for the required period.

 What happens if a Wisconsin IOLTA account is overdrawn?

 Required — bank must notify Office of Lawyer Regulation.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Wisconsin IOLTA interest go?